clashautoloot/Clash-AutoLoot/README.md

 - If the game window isn’t open yet, the app can still start—just open Clash before you press **Start** on the bot.
 - **Make sure you have an army of all valkyries, earthquakes, and log launcher at the top of your saved recipe armies.** Other army strategies require the same setup, but different troop.

-### License key

-A free trial of 1 hour runtime is given, which after a valid license key is required to use the bot.

-1. After purchasing, you will receive an email with a key in the format `CLASH-XXXX-XXXX-XXXX-XXXX`.
-2. Open the bot and paste the key into the **License Key** field at the top.
-3. Click **Activate**.
-The indicator dot turns **green** when the key is valid.
-   - **Green** = valid and ready to use.
-   - **Yellow** = checking (or temporarily unable to reach the server — retrying).
-   - **Red** = key is empty, invalid, revoked, or the server has been unreachable for more than 15 minutes.
-4. The key is **bound to this machine** on first activation.
-To transfer to a new machine, Click the **Unpair** button in the license key menu.

-> **Internet connection required.** The bot validates your license on startup and periodically while running.
-There is no offline mode.

 ### Using the app

 1. Open Clash of Clans and leave the window open or in the background, but don't minimize it.